passbolt/passbolt_help/_includes/hosting/upgrade/upgrade-existing-to-new-docker.md

 You can easily populate your mariadb services by mounting a SQL dump into that directory and provide custom images with contributed data.
 SQL files will be imported by default to the database specified by the MARIADB_DATABASE / MYSQL_DATABASE variable.
 ```

-So you just have to mount your database backup file on `/docker-entrypoint-initdb.d` folder of the database container.
+This means you just have to mount your database backup file on `/docker-entrypoint-initdb.d` folder of the database container.

 Edit your docker-compose.yaml file and add a volume mount in the db service: